-Join Brian Thurston Bralczyk for an in-depth discussion in this video Moving things around, part of UX Design Tools: Axure.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Moving things around, part of Axure for UX Design.

 …One other interaction, that's fairly easy to set up in Axure, is to…move a widget in some way, based on a user triggering an event.…There are two ways of doing this, and we'll take a look at both.…By far, the most common reason to move…a widget, is to make room for additional content.…So, lets take a look at this example we have got opened.…If I scroll down a little bit.…On the right I have this item here about, becoming a museum docent.…I see a details link below the text.…So, I'm going to go ahead and click that.…When I do that, you'll see some additional information that appears.…

 And the details link and all the content below, moves down to accommodate it.…In the newest version of Axure, they've actually made…this type of movement extremely simple, and it just so…happens that the key to this is using the…same show action that we used in the last video.…We're looking now at the chapter 06_06_Start…file, and I've got the collections page open.…Since the trigger for our action is the details text widget.…

 - Using and styling widgets

 - Creating hide/show options for content

 - Creating an accordion menu